stratapp-ai/stratapp-ai.github.io/refer-us.md

 form_intro: |-
   ## let's discuss

-  If you would like to discuss please send this form, otherwise click 'get started' button above:
+  If you would like to discuss please send this form, otherwise just click 'get started' above:

 ---
 {:.font-weight-bold}